Produce, probiotics, and oily fish may help with bipolar disorder, while alcohol, sugar, and caffeine may affect symptoms negatively.

 Foods high in vitamin C

-While research into the direct relationship between vitamin C and bipolar disorder is limited, vitamin C may still be of assistance — particularly as low levels of it have been linked to poor mood and cognition.
+While research into the direct relationship between vitamin C and bipolar disorder is limited, vitamin C may still be of assistance — particularly as low levels of it have

 Vitamin C also quashes harmful free radicals, which roam the body and damage cells to cause inflammation, a reaction that’s linked to symptoms of bipolar disorder.